lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Converting fluxes to magnitudes is much easier with the ADQL interface by using the `scisql_nanojanskyToAbMag()` functionality as demonstrated below.

-**Querying the TAP schema**

-Information about the LSST TAP schema can be obtained via ADQL queries.
+**1. Querying the TAP schema**:  Information about the LSST TAP schema can be obtained via ADQL queries.
 The example below illustrates how to get the detailed list of columns available in the "Object" table, their associated units and descriptions:

 .. code-block:: SQL